simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

   - [OpenWRT Flashing instructions for the Cudy WR3000](https://openwrt.org/toh/cudy/wr3000_v1)
   - We Love it for the amazing performance.
 It's quite similar to GL.iNet's Flint and Flint 2 for less than half the cost.
   - Be sure to use Google Chrome when uploading firmware via the web gui.
-  - You'll need to install a couple different packages run the following command `opkg remove --force-removal-of-dependent-packages hostapd-common hostapd-mbedtls && opkg install wpad-mesh-mbedtls` and run the below commands omiting any package that throws errors for you.
+  - You'll need to install a couple different packages run the following command after running the commands in the section below `opkg --force-overwrite install mt7981-wo-firmware bridger` and `echo 'options mt7915e wed_enable=Y' >> /etc/modules.conf`
 - [TP-Link EAP225-Outdoor](https://amzn.to/3I3qKv7)
   - [OpenWRT flashing instructions for the EAP225](https://openwrt.org/toh/tp-link/eap225)
   - We love it because it is the only OpenWRT compatible outdoor unit we could find with replaceable antennas.